murphsp1/ppi-css.com/docs/production_readme.markdown

+# Every Deployment

+need to restart apache2

+    sudo service apache2 restart

+    ./manage.py schemamigration css0 --auto
+    s

+log in and drop the table in the database

+    mysql -u root -pPASSWORD -h HOSTNAMEORIP django_test

+    drop table _______;
+css0_scores

+need to give permission to write to the directory for the user that will be writing files

+drwxrwxrwx 2 seanmurphy seanmurphy   4096 Nov 20 18:51 .

+drwxr-xr-x 3 seanmurphy seanmurphy   4096 Nov 20 15:35 ..

+-rw-r--r-- 1 **www-data   www-data   136748 Nov 20 18:51 1FC2.pdb**

+-rw-r--r-- 1 seanmurphy seanmurphy   6148 Nov 20 15:35 .DS_Store

+## Some Debuggin Hints ##

+Inevitably, things won't work on your remote server.
+Obviously leaving your application in Debug mode is ok for a very brief time while you are trying to deploy but there are other things to check as well.

+Is server running?
+sudo service apache2 status

+What do the apache error logs say? cat /var/log/apache2/error.log

+Also, it is never a bad idea to log into MySQL and take a look at the django_test database

+gcutil --project="1040981951502" pull test2 /home/seanmurphy/myproject.tar.gz ./

+gcutil --service_version="v1beta16" --project="1040981951502" ssh  --zone="europe-west1-a" "test2"

 ## Virtual Environment - Where Did It Go? ##
 If you noticed, I did have a requirements.txt file in my project.
 When I started doing local development on my trusty Mac Book Air, I used <a href="https://pypi.python.org/pypi/virtualenv" target="_blank">virtualenv</a>, an amazing tool.
 However, I had some difficulties getting Numpy and Scipy properly compiled and included in the virtualenv on my server whereas it was pretty simple to get them up and running in the system's default Python installation.
 Conversing with some of my more Django-experienced friends, they reassured me that while this wasn't a best practice, it wasn't a mortal sin either.